fabiopardo/tonic/README.md

   <img src="data/images/logo.png" width=40%><br><br>
 </div>

-Welcome to the Tonic deep reinforcement learning library.
+Welcome to the Tonic RL library!

+Please take a look at [the paper](https://arxiv.org/abs/2011.07537) for details and results.

 The main design principles are: